 • 8 Extra AA Lithium Batteries – Stored in AA Battery Cases

 • 5 Flash Stands (Included with each Sony Flash Unit)

 Shooting Hummingbirds can be tricky, because Hummers spook very easily.
-If your Sony Camera allows for Remote WiFi Triggering from a remote iPhone or iPad, consider using this WiFi Control feature from a short distance.
+If your Sony Digital Camera allows for Remote WiFi Triggering from a remote iPhone or iPad, consider using this WiFi Control feature from a short distance.
 You can also use an Intervalometer with an Extension Cable, and manually trigger the Camera from up to 15 feet away.

-Meta Reviews The Best Hummingbird Photography Books
+Meta Explains The Best Hummingbird Photography Books

 Well known and respected Hummingbird tour leader and author, Steve Howell, has made a particular study of the finer points of Hummingbirds.
 Over 200 stunning Hummingbird Photographs complement this highly recommended Hummingbird Photography Book.
 Some Hummingbird species feature as many as 14 different Hummingbird Photographs in each set.

 Professional Hummingbird Photographer Dan True conveys his passion for these buzzing aeronauts by describing all 16 species of North American Hummers, listing their favorite flowers and going into detail about their habits, courtship and distribution.
 Dan then tells us How To Photograph Hummingbirds as he does with such consummate skill.
 Here in one Hummingbird book is all you could hope to know about our Hummingbirds.